shamdasani/shamdasani.org/_posts/digitally-native.md

 In the physical world, we have in-person meetings.
 They're great, but harder to schedule, take more time, and are not always feasible.
 A hybrid solution is Zoom or video conferencing software.
 The digital native solution is virtual reality — being able to simulate an in-person experience without actually being in-person.

 In the physical world, we carry cash.
 Cash can be counterfeited, lost, and stolen.
-A hybrid solution is credit and debit cards, which allows money to move through the internet's payment processing infrastructure.
-However, the digital-native solution is [Bitcoin](https://bitcoin.org/en/) and [Ethereum](https://ethereum.org/en/).
+A hybrid solution are credit and debit cards, which allow money to move through the internet's payment processing infrastructure.
+The digital-native solution is [Bitcoin](https://bitcoin.org/en/) and [Ethereum](https://ethereum.org/en/).
 Immutable, secure, & decentralized.

 ### Where are the rest?

-This is super interesting.
-Documents, meetings, and money are all great examples.
-However, what's next?
+What's next?

 - What is the digital native solution to **education**?